benibr/xpire/README.md

 # xpire - a tool to manage data expiration

-xpire uses extended attributes (xattrs) of filesystems to store information about when a data should expire.
+xpire uses extended attributes (xattrs) of filesystems to store information about when data should expire.
 It aims to provide a simple to use interface for setting and changing these dates and pruning all expired files.